 Although we did not see the famous rainbows which dance around in clear skies, we were mesmerized by the coats of icicles, snow caps, and the sheer size of the natural seismic wonder.
 Give yourself at least 45 minutes to walk around and fully appreciate this immense beauty.

 After leaving Gullfoss, we stopped along the road to feed some beautiful Icelandic horses.
 The horses are smaller than other breeds but are one of the oldest and best-tempered in the world.
 Extremely friendly, they provide a comfortable ride with tours available for riders of all skill levels.

-Our next stop, Seljalandsfoss rewarded the group with a spectacular sight of three magnificent waterfalls, spilling out over the barren landscape.
+Our next stop, Seljalandsfoss, rewarded the group with a spectacular sight of three magnificent waterfalls spilling out over the barren landscape.
 Although not as outwardly striking at first glance as Gullfoss, we enjoyed this stop more.
 Fewer tour operators and fewer people provided the opportunity for our group to get much closer to the falls.
-We recommend proper waterproof boots, pants, and jackets.
+Again, we recommend proper waterproof boots, pants, and jackets.

-There are few hotel options on the South Coast.
-This books up far in advance and is primarily utilized by luxury outfitters.
+There are only a few hotel options on the South Coast and are primarily utilized by luxury outfitters.
 In recent years, lodging options in Iceland have not caught up with the influx of tourism, so make sure you have rooms booked several months out.